mariodss/App-Clima-/README.md

 ## Getting Started

+1) Clone this github repository in your machine

+2) Change babel.config.js to babel.config.js.bak in order to run the app.
+Change back to original name when working on unit testings.

-First, run the development server:
+2) Run the development server:

 ```bash
 npm run dev